-Performance Based Funding Data Integrity Certification Representations Representations No Comment / Reference 11.
+Performance Based Funding Data Integrity Certific ation l Represen tations Representations Yes No Comment / Reference 11.
 I recognize that the Board's Performance Based Funding initiative will \boxtimes drive university policy on a wide range of university operations - from admissions through graduation.
 I certify that university policy changes and decisions impacting this initiative have been made to bring the university's operations and practices in line with State University System Strategic Plan goals and have not been made for the purposes of artificially inflating performance metrics.
-I certify that all information provided as part of the Board of Governors Performance Based Funding Data Integrity Certification is true and correct to the best of my knowledge; and I understand that any unsubstantiated, false, misleading, or withheld information relating to these statements render this certification void.
-My signature below acknowledges that I have read and understand these statements.
-I certify that this information will be reported to the board of trustees and the Board of Governors.
-Certification: Date university board of trustees and is true and correct to the best of my knowledge.
-Certification: DateDateDateDateDateDateDateDateDateDateDate 18
+I certify that all information provided as part of the Board of Governors Perform Certification is true and correct to the best of my knowledge; and I understand withheld information relating to these statements render this certification void, read and understand these statements.
+I certify that this information will be regovernors.
+Certification: that an My s ported ny unsub ignature l to the bo stantiated, false, misleading, or below acknowledges that I have I certify that this Board of Governors Performance Based Funding Data Integrit university board of trustees and is true and correct to the best of my knowledge ification has been approved by the Certification: DateJanuary 18, 20 18 Board of Trustees Chair